Gingivitis: Early Gum Disease and How to Keep Your Gums Healthy in Capalaba & Cleveland

 Gingivitis Prevention Tips

-Maintain Good Oral Hygiene: Brush your teeth at least twice a day with fluoride toothpaste and floss daily to remove plaque from between teeth.
+Brush your teeth at least twice a day with fluoride toothpaste and floss daily to remove plaque from between your teeth.
+Consistent cleaning helps prevent plaque buildup, the main cause of gingivitis.

-Use Antibacterial Mouthwash: Rinsing with an antibacterial mouthwash can help reduce plaque buildup and kill bacteria.
+Rinse with an antibacterial mouthwash to reduce plaque buildup and kill harmful bacteria.
+It’s an excellent complement to regular brushing and flossing.

-Healthy Diet: Eat a balanced diet rich in fruits, vegetables, and whole grains while limiting sugary snacks and drinks that can promote plaque formation.
+A diet rich in fruits, vegetables, and whole grains promotes healthy gums.
+Avoid excessive sugary snacks and drinks, which can promote plaque formation and gum irritation.

-Stay Hydrated: Drinking plenty of water helps wash away food particles and bacteria from your mouth.
+Drinking plenty of water helps rinse away food particles and bacteria, supporting better oral health.

-Manage Stress: High stress can affect your immune response, making it harder for your body to fight off infections, including gum disease.
+Stress can weaken your immune system, making it harder for your body to fight off infections, including gum disease.
+Make self-care a priority for optimal gum health.

 Comments